mantujha3007-web/3D-Learn/README.md

 This is a modern, interactive 3D learning platform built to visualize complex models in an intuitive web environment.

+You can view this website on : https://3-d-learn.vercel.app/dashboard

 ## 🚀 Tech Stack

 - **Framework:** [Next.js 14](https://nextjs.org/) (App Router)